iotaledger/iota-sdk/README.md

 ### Wallet

-To use the wallet, you need to create a `Wallet`:
+To use the Wallet module, you need to create a `Wallet`:

 #### Rust